-Some of the students reported to receive support from friends or teachers for CWSN and also have access to special learning or study material at school.
-Access to the assistive devices is also less.
-Some of the schools have trained or certified teachers to support children with special needs.
-Less than half of the schools provide accommodation.
-To promote inclusivity, the schools must provide full access to the proper resources, assistive devices, and accommodation to help improve support systems for children with special needs across school environments.
+More than half of the students reported to receive peer or teacher support for CWSN and also have access to special learning or study material at school.
+Almost half of the schools have trained or certified teachers to support CWSN and have access to the assistive devices.
+The schools must have full access to the assistive devices and proper resources to help improve support systems for children with special needs across school environments.